arhohuttunen/coding-revolution/content/post/spring-boot-integration-testing/index.md

 {{< youtube N6ZaSNhzsGo >}}
 <br/>

-Also, if you are interested in a complete course on Spring Boot testing, check out [Testing Spring Boot Applications Masterclass](https://transactions.sendowl.com/stores/13745/226726) by Philip Riecks.
-You can support me by buying through that link because I get a share.

 ## What Is an Integration Test?

 Before we go any further, let's define what we mean by integration testing.
 There are two different notions of what constitutes an integration test: